The 4 Stages of IT Evolution

 • Hypervisors, the software behind virtualization, have become commoditized with new vendor alternatives, competitive pricing, and high availability for easy workload migration.

-• Containers have arrived as a quick and easy alternative for developing, testing, and deploying applications.
+• Containers have become a quick and easy alternative for developing, testing and deploying applications.

 (Source: Enterprise Cloud For Dummies®, Nutanix 2nd Special Edition)

-Simply put, the commoditization of hardware drives the evolution of the software-defined data center (SDDC).
+Simply put, the commoditization of hardware fuels the evolution of the software-defined data center (SDDC).

-What is the key takeaway here?
-Billion-dollar public cloud vendors like AWS, Microsoft Azure, and Google are becoming less dependent on hardware.
-So the rest of us can benefit by jumping on board.
+• Billion-dollar public cloud vendors like AWS, Microsoft Azure, and Google are becoming less dependent on hardware for innovation.

-Generally speaking, in the 1990s and very early 2000s, most small and medium-sized businesses (SMBs) had most of the following IT service categories onsite.
+Generally speaking, in the 1990s and early 2000s, most small and medium-sized businesses (SMBs) had everything onsite.

 • Applications